reaganmozer/more-power/README.md

 ## About
-This repository contains the materials needed to replicate the analyses presented in **"More power to you: Using machine learning to augment human coding for more efficient inference in text-based randomized trials"** by Mozer and Miratrix (2024).
+This repository contains the materials needed to replicate the analyses presented in **"More power to you: Using machine learning to augment human coding for more efficient inference in text-based randomized trials"** by Mozer and Miratrix (2024), forthcoming in the *Annals of Applied Statistics*.

 ## Replication Data
 The two data sets used in this study are publicly available and can be downloaded by following the instructions below.